What the AML law regulates

 - Obtain information on the beneficial owner for legal persons.

-- Carry out an ongoing check on the client during the duration of the business relationship.
+- Carry out ongoing client checks throughout the duration of the business relationship.

 - Evaluate the risks associated with the client and its transactions.

-- Update and verify information obtained about the client.
+- Update and verify the information obtained about the client.

 Not to execute a trade